pete-d-akers/chictaba-nitrate/README.md

 Units and column information for:
 chictaba_NO3data.csv
 Nitrate samples were originally collected as 0.2–1.5 kg snow samples in the field along the CHICTABA traverse, Antarctica.
 Snow was collected in three methods: snow pits, skin layer, and 1 m depth layer.
 For snow pits, snow was collected in increments of 3 cm thick layers.
-Skin layer samples were collected as the loose snow grains 2–6 cm deep on the surface.
+Skin layer samples were collected as the loose snow grains 2–6 mm deep on the surface.
 The 1 m depth layer samples were taken as a 5–10 cm thick layer surrounding 1 m depth, which was then thoroughly mixed.
 Samples were melted and nitrate concentrated with a ion exchange resin at Concordia Station, Antarctica.
 Isotopic analysis performed with MAT253 mass spectrometer at IGE, Grenoble, France.

 id: The unique sample identifier for each NO3- sample.
 depth.mean: The average depth of the snow sample's location in the snowpack, in cm.